 Trust and understanding are the two biggest hindrances to blockchain's mainstream adoption.
 And for Ethereum to become the most preferred platform for blockchain, it will have to focus on network effects.

 Global adoption will be potent.
 Because of its decentralized protocol, Ethereum's transactions and payment systems aren't restricted to region-specific compliance like many other payment systems, thus, allowing for mass adoption and usage globally.
 Having said that, Ethereum must leverage this to expand its reach to a prominent mass of adopters more quickly.

-Ethereum is one of the biggest and trusted name in blockchain platform technology.
+Ethereum is one of the biggest and most trusted names in blockchain platform technology.
 Surely, it has got a competitive edge over competitors in being one of the most trusted blockchain platforms.
-And we know that ‘trust’ will be the key thing for blockchain’s worldwide adoption.
+And we know that 'trust' will be the key thing for blockchain's worldwide adoption.